Skip to Content

 Overall, we are a tight-knit community with student-led initiatives to socialize and collaborate with peers and scholars across a wide variety of disciplines.
 Furthermore, we provide students valuable resources for professional development and finding careers in their desired fields.
 With our unique emphasis on translational research, we train students to be prime candidates for positions within academia, government, pharmaceutical industries, and intellectual property protection.
 The benefits of our training platform are reflected in our proud alumni who have gone on to pursue successful careers in sectors ranging from biotechnology to regulatory affairs.

-Activities, Events, and Awards
+Events, Awards, and Leadership

 • Distinguished Lecture Series in Experimental Therapeutics